juliogomez/devops/README.md

 CMD [ "python", "./myhero_data/myhero_data.py" ]
 ```

-Each one of these lines define a sequential step to create our own image. *FROM* specifies the base image we will use, in this case [Alpine](https://alpinelinux.org/about/) (a minimal Linux image).
+Each one of these lines define a sequential step to create your own image. *FROM* specifies the base image we will use, in this case [Alpine](https://alpinelinux.org/about/) (a minimal Linux image).
 Then it defines the port to *EXPOSE* by the container (5000) and who is the *MAINTAINER* of this image. *VOLUME* creates a mount point so that it can be used by your host in the *docker-compose.yml* file.
 Then it *RUN* some installations and cleans the cache to avoid unnecessary data in the image, that could affect its final size. *ADD* copies files from the host local directory to '/app' inside the container, while *WORKDIR* sets the working directory for subsequent commands (like a `cd`). *RUN* installs our pre-defined Python requirements for *myhero-data*, and finally *CMD* executes the command our container will run by default when instantiated.

 So when *docker-compose.yml* includes a line that says `build: .` that means docker-compose should look for a file called *Dockerfile* in the local directory, and create an image by running all the steps defined in it.

 (Note: as a curiosity you will find a couple of *.txt* files in your *myhero-data* directory. *myhero_options.txt* is the source for superhero options that you can vote, and  *votes.txt* is where the microservice stores all received votes.
 Not the best database implementation, but perfectly valid for our demonstration.)

 Fantastic!
-Now that you understand this whole process and the interaction between *docker-compose.yml* and *Dockerfile* it is time to build the image and run our first *myhero-data* container.
+Now that you understand this whole process and the interaction between *docker-compose.yml* and *Dockerfile* it is time to actually build the image and run our first *myhero-data* container.

 The good thing is that everything is ready for you, so you just need to run...